QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 Coordinate projections
 ######################
 First, we choose a pair of coordinate reference systems to represent the input coordinate space (``cproj``) and the Cartesian grid space (``gproj``).
-We do this using `pyproj`, which provides the Python bindings for the PROJ library.
+We do this using :mod:`pyproj`, which provides the Python bindings for the :mod:`PROJ` library.
 It is important to think about which projection is best suited to your particular study region.
-More information can be found [in their documentation](https://pyproj4.github.io/pyproj/stable/).
+More information can be found `in their documentation`<https://pyproj4.github.io/pyproj/stable/>_.

 .. warning:: The default units of :class:`Proj` are `metres`!
 It is strongly advised that you explicitly state which units you wish to use.